-(b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect freekick shall be taken by a player of the opposing team from the place where the infringement occurred.
+(b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect freekick shall be taken by a player of the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.

-- (1) If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the Referee shall award a direct free-kick. - (2) A player taking a throw-in must face the field of play with some part of his body.
+(1) If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the Referee shall award a direct free-kick.

+(2) A player taking a throw-in must face the field of play with some part of his body.
 (3) If, when a throw-in is being taken, any of the opposing players dance about or gesticulate in a way calculated to distract or impede the thrower, it shall be deemed ungentlemanly conduct, for which the offender(s) shall be cautioned.